costajob/costajob.github.io/_posts/coding/2019-12-19-clear-as-the-sun.md

 I am quitting a big consultancy corporate where i spent almost eight years of my career.
 I started as an *architect*, worked as a service manager and finished the journey as a *plain* software developer.

-The goods of consultancy is that you can change hats frequently, working with different customers, on different projects, in different industries.
+The goods of consultancy is that you can change hat frequently, working with different customers, on different projects, in different industries.
 The main drawback is that you'll end up with being pretty good at everything, but excellent in nothing.

 Coding is similar to writing prose.
 Your code tells a story, the way you'll write it has impacts both on editors, publishers and readers.